mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 The roles that can be identified, from the cybercrime ecosystem, in a ransomware operation are:

 * Developers: who develop the malware.
 They can be identified from the malware sample, since they can be linked to other similar sources: it can be common that developers leave a signature on their work, or may reuse pieces of code.
-* Testers: that test the malware against common anti viruses.&#x20;
+* Testers: that test the malware against common anti viruses.
 * Infrastructure providers: in order to deploy the ransomware.
 They rent/sell the needed infrastructure such as botnets or bulletproof hosting.
 In particular, they provide a C\&C server which is in charge of creating and storing private-public key pair.
-Since the ransomware need to communicate with the C\&C, there may be a traffic log that can be used to link the infrastructure to a specific group of criminals.&#x20;
+Since the ransomware need to communicate with the C\&C, there may be a traffic log that can be used to link the infrastructure to a specific group of criminals.
-* Exploit kits: designed to exploit systems and software vulnerabilities resulting in the download of the ransomware.&#x20;
+* Exploit kits: designed to exploit systems and software vulnerabilities resulting in the download of the ransomware.
 * Money mules: are in charge of laundering the money that comes from the ransom.
 An address must be provided to collect the ransom, and this can be retrieved from the sample.
-There are different techniques to get to the identity (or a partial one) of the final destination of the ransom, starting from that address.&#x20;
+There are different techniques to get to the identity (or a partial one) of the final destination of the ransom, starting from that address.

 </details>